 - Fill out the Volunteer Application and the Washington State Patrol Request for History.

-*Please note: we will never turn someone away for financial hardship.
+- Register and pay for the series.
+Please note: we will never turn someone away for financial hardship.
 Please let Natalie know if the fee is a barrier for you.